rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.4.rst

        ------------------------------------------------------------------------------

-       This is an automated Cloud Monitoring notification.
+       This is an automated Rackspace Monitoring notification.
 You received this email because you are listed as a notification recipient.